Polynomial Graphing, Critical Points & Quotient Rule

 Zero (\(f'(x) = 0\)) Flat (horizontal tangent)

-When we say \(f'(x) > 0\), we mean the derivative graph is above the x-axis.
-When \(f'(x) < 0\), the derivative graph is below the x-axis.
-Look at where the derivative crosses zero — those are the critical points of the original function.
+When we write \(f'(x) > 0\), the derivative graph lies above the x-axis.
+When \(f'(x) < 0\), the derivative graph lies below the x-axis.
+The points where the derivative crosses zero correspond to the critical points of the original function.

 Local Max, Local Min, and Stationary Points